diffpy/diffpy.pdfmorph/README.rst

 	conda config --add channels conda-forge
 	conda install diffpy.pdfmorph

-If you don't use conda or prefer to install from sources, please consult online documentation.
+If you do not use conda or prefer to install from sources, please consult online documentation.

 With conda, PDFmorph can be later upgraded to the latest released